truong128/RNA-seq/README.md

-This is the project to analyze the RNA-seq results on Human Breast cancer
+# This is the project to analyze the RNA-seq results on Human Breast cancer
+# School of Biotechnology TTU